OfficeDev/teams-toolkit-samples/hello-world-tab-with-backend/README.md

 ## Edit the manifest

 You can find the Teams manifest in `templates/appPackage` folder.
 The templates contains:
-* `manifest.local.template.json`: Manifest file for Teams app running locally.
-* `manifest.remote.template.json`: Manifest file for Teams app running remotely (After deployed to Azure).
+* `manifest.template.json`: Manifest file for Teams app running locally and remotely.

 Both file contains template arguments with `{...}` statements which will be replaced at build time.
 You may add any extra properties or permissions you require to this file.
 See the [schema reference](https://docs.microsoft.com/en-us/microsoftteams/platform/resources/schema/manifest-schema) for more.